-Baulkham Hills seems an epicentre of Masonic Benevolance.
-Masonic Orphan Schools, William Thompson Masonic School
+Baulkham Hills seems an epicentre of Masonic Benevolence.
+Masonic Orphan Schools & William Thompson Masonic School

 Post date: Mar 23, 2016 4:44:22 AM

 The William Thompson Masonic School was founded in 1922 at Baulkham Hills (in Sydney's north west) for the care and education of the children of deceased Freemasons.
 It had previously been the Masonic Orphan Schools.
 Different sources give different dates when the school was closed.
 The site was sold to the Hills Shire Council in December 1973.
 The Masons opened family group homes in Baulkham Hills and Castle Hill following the closure of the Masonic School.
 In 2010 the Hills District Historical Society Museum and Research Centre opened in a former girls' cottage, Building 10.
 The Museum includes a display about the Masonic School including furniture, honour roll boards, magazines, minute books and photographs.

 In 2012 Find and Connect staff were advised by the United Grand Lodge of the Masons NSW/ACT that all records relating to the Masonic Orphan Schools, William Thompson Masonic School and related institutions Orana, Boronia and Wybalenna were destroyed by accident in 2002, during construction works.